 Dad bought his pride and joy, his Austin car after they had moved into their new home.
 He was so proud and was very protective of it.
 I have heard many interesting stories about Dad's Austin, but Jim tells me about when he and his cousin Domenic were mucking around one day while they were visiting them.
 They were sitting on the car just talking when they noticed that they had accidentally dented it.
 Jim panicked a little, but went in calmly to get Dad's car keys.
 They went inside the car and pushed it back out from the inside and it worked.
 Dad never knew anything, luckily.
 The cars back then were made with a softer material and they were easier to dent and thankfully easier to fix.

 The house had two single car garage spots and Dad had made sure that there was another attached room for his barber chair.
 It was also like a second kitchen for Mum to make her amazing meals in.
 We ate lots of food in this kitchen in the later years and made lots of precious memories together.
-In early June of every year, we would make fresh Italian sausages and once we had done making them, we would sit down to a magic pot of meat that Mum would have prepared earlier and her amazing cabbage.
-We would go through so much crusty fresh bread to soak up all the juices, well at least I would.
+In early June of every year, we would make fresh Italian sausages and once we had done making them, we would sit down to a magic pot of meat.
+Mum would have already prepared everything earlier like her peppers, olives, cheese and her amazing tasty cabbage.
+She would have also already been to the bakery to buy the bread.
+We would go through so much crusty bread to soak up all the juices, well at least I would.
 I couldn't get enough of it and I miss that taste and those memories.
-Mum would hang up the sausages to dry for 7-10 days if we could hold off that long.
-Then it was sausage night.
+The next day, Mum would hang up the sausages to dry for about 7-10 days if we could hold off that long.
+Then it was our awesome sausage night.

 She would also make biscuits and lots of Italian Pitta cakes which she would give out to all of us.
 You could not go to Mum's without smelling something yummy coming from that outdoor kitchen.
-There would always be a container for any of us to take as she would always make extra.
+There would always be a container for any of us to take as she would have always made extra.
 Peppers and potatoes, roasted peppers and peppers with olives.
 So many peppers and hot too, although she would tell me that they weren't that hot just so I would try it.
 She loved making Jim this dish with chicken livers and fresh tomatoes.
-He loved it, but I was not a fan although I would soak up the delicious juices with fresh crusty bread.
+He loved it, but I was not a fan although the flavours were amazing and I would soak up the delicious juices with fresh crusty bread.